Bypass navigation bar

 “I would highly recommend that anyone considering a career change investigate the different opportunities that DCCCD has to offer.
 These days, a high school degree does not go as far as it used to.
 A two-year program at DCCCD can give you a leg up on a satisfying career that pays very well.”

 Ken Calabrese earned an associate degree in Veterinary Technology from Cedar Valley College.
-As a national accounts manager for Cook Urological Inc. of Bloomington, Ind., he negotiates and manages contracts with large group purchasing organizations (GPOs) that represent thousands of hospitals, clinics and surgery centers across the U.S., for which sales topped $35 million in 2007.
+As a national accounts manager for Cook Urological Inc. of Bloomington, Indiana, he negotiates and manages contracts with large group purchasing organizations (GPOs) that represent thousands of hospitals, clinics and surgery centers across the U.S., for which sales topped $35 million in 2007.